 Conclusion of our exploration of the King's Indian Attack with the white pieces looking to surprise our opponent with this forgotten weapon.

 Reviews what was learned in the course and covers some general key ideas that we should always keep in mind as we seek to improve our chess.

 My courses are designed based on my many years as a teacher and student of education and business.
 I hold a master's degree in curriculum and instruction and have been designing curricula for over a decade.

 The business, language, and chess courses that I have built on Udemy are a reflection of this experience and dedication to education.
 My goal is to reach as many people as possible with my courses, which is why I have chosen the internet and the Udemy platform as my ideal mode of delivery.

 The following is a little more about my expertise and background.
 I was born and raised in Sandpoint, Idaho.
 I attended the University of Idaho where I earned a bachelor's degree in Business Administration in 2004.
 After a few years in the work force as an account manager I moved to Vietnam where I lived for over 5 years.

 While in Vietnam I taught English as a second language for almost 2 years to students of all ages and backgrounds.
 For the 3 final years that I lived there I opened and ran a sports training company called Saigon Sports Academy.
-We coached sports such as soccer, tennis, and basketball as well as ran large sporting events such as tournaments and leagues.
+We coached sports such as soccer, chess, tennis, and basketball as well as ran large sporting events such as tournaments and leagues.
 My positions while at the company included Director of Strategic Initiatives as well as Director of the Chess Program.

 While living in Vietnam I became fluent in the Vietnamese language and developed a deep love for teaching and traveling internationally.
 I then came back in the United States to work on a masters degree in education so that I would be an even more effective teacher in the future.
 It is my wish to be a positive force for education in the world, and to inspire my current and future students to be the best that they can be in whatever they do.